Graduate

 The Behavioral Health Academy™ is an ongoing partnership between the Community Health Network and the Indiana University School of Social Work (IUSSW) to prepare students for practice with mental health, substance use, and co-occurring disorders, and to become dually-licensed as both a Licensed Clinical Social Worker (LCSW) and Licensed Clinical Addiction Counselor (LCAC) in Indiana.

-Beginning with the first Academy™ cohort in the Fall of 2019, the program has expanded to include IU-Indiapolis, Fort Wayne, South Bend, and MSW Direct.
-The Academy is available to students living in areas supported by collaborating Community Mental Health Center (CMHC).
+Beginning with the first Academy™ cohort in Fall 2019, the program has expanded to include IU-Indiapolis, Fort Wayne, South Bend, and MSW Direct.
+The Academy is available to students living in areas supported by a collaborating Community Mental Health Center (CMHC).
 Currently, the IUSSW and Community Health Network collaborate with the Sandra Eskenazi Mental Health Center in Central Indiana, Oaklawn in South Bend, and Parkview Health/Park Center in Fort Wayne and receive funding from the Indiana Division of Mental Health and Addiction.

 Curriculum